RWang-Dev/Drone-Pickup-Service/README.md

 This feature creates a more realistic simulation as drones cannot have infinite battery life in real life.
 We can simulate the performance of different battery lives and observe how much time is sacrificed as a result of including recharge time.

 #### How does it add to the existing work?
 All drones now have a battery decorator that wraps around the actual drone entity.
 The battery decorator applies battery logic and functionalities to the drone.
-Now, when the update function is called on the drone that is wrapped by a battery decorator, the value associated with the battery variable will be decreased each frame.
+Now, when the update function is called on the drone that is wrapped by a battery decorator, the value associated with the battery variable will be decreased each update cycle.
 Once the battery runs out (<= 0%), the drone will no longer keep moving.
 The mediator (Reservice) will be called to find the nearest, available recharger drone.
 Once found, the recharger drone beelines towards the dead drone and charges it every update cycle until the drone's battery reaches 100%.

 #### Which design patterns are implemented and why?
 The decorator pattern is used to give all transportation drones a battery.
 The decorator deals with all battery functionalities and logic while keeping the drone's update function intact.
 This is useful because all battery-related behavior is adjusted in the battery decorator without affecting the base drone's update function.
 In addition, if you wanted to run the simulation with drones that don't have battery lives, it is easy to do so: In the DroneFactory.cc file, all you need to do is to remove the BatteryDecorator wrapper.